Welcome to EstateMate User Guide!

 Format: tenant n/NAME p/PHONE e/EMAIL a/ADDRESS lease/START END r/AMOUNT paydate/PAYDATE [t/TAG]…

-💡Note: A tenant can have any number of tags or requests (including 0).
+• A tenant can have any number of tags, including zero.

 Examples: